 This doesn't just leave you without a car: it will also negatively impact your credit for years to come.
 This will make it harder to qualify for another car loan, as well as credit cards or a mortgage, in the future.

 Learn how repossession works, what it does to your credit, and how to rebuild your credit if your car is repossessed.

-Repossession is a process where an auto lender can take back possession of your vehicle, sometimes without warning you in advance or having permission from the court.
-Vehicle repossession laws vary by state, but your vehicle purchase contract should include details about how and when your auto lender can repossess your vehicle.
+Repossession is when an auto lender takes possession of your vehicle, sometimes without warning you in advance or having permission from the court.
+Vehicle repossession laws vary by state; your vehicle purchase contract should include details about how and when your auto lender can repossess your vehicle.

 Repossession typically occurs after you fall behind on your auto loan payments.
 Depending on your contract, your lender may be able to start the repossession process after the first missed payment.

 If you declare bankruptcy, an automatic stay goes into effect, which stops creditors from pursuing collections against you.
 This prevents your car from being repossessed.
 However, the lender can ask the court to lift the stay in order to repossess your car.

 Some states have laws that require lenders to notify you before they repossess your vehicle, including alerting you to payments that have been missed and allowing you time to make up payments that you owe.